 And these systems are of growing importance.
 Flash floods are on the increase, due to the extreme weather conditions brought about by climate change and the increasing urbanisation of our landscape.
-“As towns expand, so do the hard surfaces – pavements, driveways, patios,” says Andy Graham, head of community working wetlands for WWT.
+“As towns expand, so do the hard surfaces – pavements, driveways, patios,” says Andy Graham, head of community working wetlands for the Wildfowl & Wetlands Trust (WWT).

 “There’s nowhere for rainwater to go.
 Our surface water drains have expanded little since Victorian times, and just can’t cope with large and sudden influxes.
 If whole communities started using rain gardens, we could start to see fewer

 As well as deterring floods, rain gardens prevent run-off (and thus pollution), create vital wildlife habitat and enhance outdoor spaces.
 And, contrary to what their name might suggest, they’re not always wet.
 “They deal with water during and immediately after heavy rain,” says Andy, “and usually drain within eight hours if the soil is good.”